outpaddling/Coding-Standards/README.md

 Github accounts "outpaddling" and "auerlab".
 All contributions to these projects must follow these guidelines to the maximum extent possible.
-Patches and merge requests that fall short will need to be cleaned up before they are incorporated.
+Patches and merge requests that fall short will need to be cleaned up before they are accepted.

 ## Core principle

 Software development is inherently expensive.
-It takes years of training and practice to become a proficient programmer.
-Very few people ever really master the art of software engineering.
+It takes years of training and practice just to become a proficient programmer, and very few people ever really master the art of software engineering.

-The high cost of software development makes it imperative that the code we write be made as reusable as possible.
+The high cost of software development makes it imperative that the code we write be made as accessible and reusable as possible.
 Every time we write new code, we should attempt to make it as widely available as possible, so that the time and effort invested in its creation need not be duplicated.
 This is the core principle behind